InflectionPointNFT/Avastars-Contracts/docs/project/UnitTestOutput.md

-    ✓ should not allow adding of traits once avastars have been produced for a given generation (27027 gas) ✓ should not allow extending of trait art once avastars have been produced for a given generation (26830 gas) ✓ should allow anyone to retrieve the AvastarMetadata contract address ✓ should not allow system administrator to approve trait access for another user's primes (24625 gas) ✓ should not allow minter to approve trait access for another user's primes (24613 gas) ✓ should not allow an unapproved stranger to use traits on a prime (25051 gas) ✓ should allow owner to approve trait access for a specific set of their primes (93840 gas) ✓ should allow a handler to use traits for primes they are approved for (189478 gas) ✓ should not allow a handler to use more traits on a prime without being approved again (25051 gas) ✓ should not allow an approved handler to set a previously used trait to unused (90453 gas) ✓ should allow anyone to see a prime's replication flags reflect authorized usage ✓ should allow anyone to render the art for a given Avastar ✓ should allow anyone to retrieve the wave for a given Avastar by Token ID
+    ✓ should not allow adding of traits once avastars have been produced for a given generation (27027 gas) ✓ should not allow extending of trait art once avastars have been produced for a given generation (26830 gas) ✓ should allow anyone to retrieve the AvastarMetadata contract address ✓ should not allow system administrator to approve trait access for another user's primes (24682 gas) ✓ should not allow minter to approve trait access for another user's primes (24670 gas) ✓ should not allow an unapproved stranger to use traits on a prime (25051 gas) ✓ should not allow owner to pass more than 256 prime ids for trait access approval at once (55144 gas) ✓ should not allow owner to pass zero prime ids for trait access approval (22210 gas) ✓ should allow owner to approve trait access for a specific set of their primes (93897 gas) ✓ should allow a handler to use traits for primes they are approved for (189478 gas) ✓ should not allow a handler to use more traits on a prime without being approved again (25051 gas) ✓ should not allow an approved handler to set a previously used trait to unused (90510 gas) ✓ should allow anyone to see a prime's replication flags reflect authorized usage ✓ should allow anyone to render the art for a given Avastar ✓ should allow anyone to retrieve the wave for a given Avastar by Token ID